-Read Gordon Sondland's Opening Statement
+'We Followed the President's Orders.'
+Read Gordon Sondland's Full Impeachment Hearing Opening Statement

 Sondland, as previewed by his attorney addresses this call in his opening statement.
 “The call lasted five minutes.
 I remember I was at a restaurant in Kiev, and I have no reason to doubt that this conversation included the subject of investigations,”the statement reads.

-Read Sondland’s statement below.
+Read Sondland’s statement below:

 INTRODUCTION